 Accelerator Cable Adjustment (Ref Fig. 3)

-To adjust the accelerator cable, position the cable in the accelerator cable bracket at the rear axle so that the throttle is fully closed while allowing 1" travel at the top of the accelerator pedal.
-Once correctly positioned, tighten the cable securing nuts (13) on the bracket.
+To adjust the accelerator cable, position the cable in the accelerator cable bracket at the rear axle so that the throttle is fully closed while allowing 1" travel at the top bositioned. he bracket.